bcallaway11/BMisc/cran-comments.md

 ## Downstream dependencies

-We checked 3 reverse dependencies (2 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 3 reverse dependencies and 1 source package using recheck.

  * We saw 0 new problems
  * We failed to check 0 packages